 High charging time decreasing productivity

 One of the major factors restricting the growth of electric off-highway vehicles in both construction and mining applications is the loss of productivity because of its high charging time.
 As mining and construction companies work nearly 8–16 hours per day, it reduces the chance for the required charging time of electric off-highway vehicles fully.
-Most of the electric off-highway vehicles take up to 4–8 hours to completely charge, thus decreasing the productivity because of the time that is lost in recharging the vehicles.
-For an example, the JCB’s 19C-1E, a mini excavator, requires around 8 hours to charge fully from empty by using a supply of 230V 16A, or 12 hours by using a supply of 110V 16A.
+Most of the electric off-highway vehicles take up to 4–8 hours to completely charge, thus decreasing productivity because of the time that is lost in recharging the vehicles.
+For example, the JCB’s 19C-1E, a mini excavator, requires around 8 hours to charge fully from empty by using a supply of 230V 16A, or 12 hours by using a supply of 110V 16A.
 While, a Volvo CE 2.5-tonne ECR25, a compact excavator, requires nearly 6 hours of charging time for only 8 hours of runtime.